There’s more to Chiang Mai than night markets, discovers Carolynne Dear on a recent visit to 137 Pillars House in the northern Thai city.

 137 Pillars House, the perfect location for afternoon tea overlooking the croquet lawn.

 The congenial clack of mallet hitting ball drifts up from the immaculately manicured croquet lawn, across the verandah of the old teak house and into the sun-dappled parlour where afternoon tea is being served.
-All that is missing are a few colonial chaps in pith helmets and the genteel picture of yesteryear would be complete.
+All that is missing are a few colonial-type chaps in pith helmets and the genteel picture of yesteryear would be complete.